sgchun/nps/README.md

 ### Running NPS on Test set #2 using SGE clusters

-For Test set #2 and real data, it is not practical to run it on desktop computures for heavy computational demand.
-Running NPS on Test set #2 is similar to the case of Test set #1.
-However, since Test set #2 has a total of ~5,000,000 genome-wide common SNPs, we recommend to use the window size of **4,000 SNPs**.
+For Test set #2 and with real data sets, we do not recommend running NPS without parallelization due to heavy computational demand.
+Otherwise, NPS can be run on Test set #2 similarly as Test set #1.
+Note: since Test set #2 has a total of ~5,000,000 genome-wide common SNPs, we recommend to use the window size of **4,000 SNPs**.
 And accordingly, window shifts should be set to **0, 1,000, 2,000, and 3,000 SNPs**.

 **Note: Some of NPS steps now require large memory space.
-For the most of data we tested, 4GB memory limit is sufficient to run individual NPS tasks.
+In most cases, 4GB memory limit is sufficient to run individual NPS tasks.
 The memory limit can be specified by `-l h_vmem=4G`.**

 ```bash
 cd nps-1.0.0/